madprops/ezkl/README.md

 Shells supported:

-- bash
 - fish
-- zsh

 ---

 Then source the file or restart the shell.

-Now use cd normally to remember paths
+Use zremember to remember paths (like bookmarking).

+Use zforget to forget the current path.

 And use z to jump to locations